Whitesheep18/kidsndogs/reports/README.md

 >
 > Answer:

 We used DVC in our project initially using Google Drive and later with a GCP bucket.
 Data version control makes it easier to collaborate on the same dataset and tracking changes.
 It is useful to known which changes/updates have been made to the data and being able to perform a rollback, if necessary.
 In our project, the dataset was static but updated once to include more data.
 In a bigger project running in the long-term, data versioning would be more beneficial.
 By incorporating DVC into our GitHub Actions workflow, we enhanced the reproducibility and consistency of our tests.
-The specific dataset version associated with each workflow run was automatically retrieved, guaranteeing that tests were conducted.
+The specific dataset version associated with each workflow run was automatically retrieved, guaranteeing that tests were conducted on the correct data.

 ### Question 11